sergiovision/XTradeServer/README.md

 MQL.Sources - path to MQL folder where your MQL robots stored

-To install application run: install.bat
+To install application run (under Administrator privileges): install.bat

 If you have problems running check XTrade.MainServer.log to see errors.